muskan399/teuthology/README.rst

 ===================================================

-Welcome!
-Teuthology's documentation is primarily hosted at `docs.ceph.com
+Welcome Teuthology's documentation is primarily hosted at `docs.ceph.com
 <https://docs.ceph.com/projects/teuthology/>`__.

 You can also look at docs `inside this repository <docs/>`__, but note that